ModDota/moddota.github.io/_articles/units/unit-keyvalues.md

 * **SoundSet** with the correct **GameSoundsFile** associated takes care of sounds like attacks and walking footsteps.
 The SoundSet string should be the first part of each of the hero sounds, which can be easily seen through the [Dota 2 Sound Editor](https://github.com/pingzing/dota2-sound-editor).

 * **IdleSoundLoop** will be played constantly after the unit spawns.
-Some heroes don't have a loop sound defined, but as in the example above it's possible to use this as an Spawn sound for the unit if you add the string of a non-loopable sound.
+Some heroes don't have a loop sound defined, but as in the example above it's possible to use this as a spawn sound for the unit if you add the string of a non-loopable sound.

 ## Abilities